katcipis/sophia/notes/books/soul-new-machine.md

-that they deserved and in the end it is kinda bittersweet, the story ends in a way that is kinda sad but also beautiful, nothing in the project went like Tom West imagined and he felt specially sad because he thought that people would be better rewarded by their hard work, but even though the book ends with:
+that they deserved and in the end it is kinda bittersweet, the story ends in a way that is kinda sad but also beautiful, nothing in the project went like Tom West imagined and he felt specially sad because he thought that people would be better rewarded by their hard work, but even though the book ends with these words from Tom West:

 ```
 It was a summer romance.
 But that's all right.
 Summer romances are some of